arminbw/tangible-gmaps-polymer/README.md

 #Tangible GMaps Polymer
-Tangible GMaps Polymer is a stylized Polymer Google Map.
+Tangible GMaps Polymer is a stylized Google Map based on Polymer.
 This is work in progress.

 ##Background